Felix Delattre

 Four examples how Open Data can actually help us

-image0 To share – it is that easy and very human, but less and less common practice.
-But with the Internet and New Technology humankind could rather leverage sharing to a new level which would imply progress and benefit for all.
-There are some movements that already do this, Free Software, Open Data and a lot of artists and photographs that publish their work with explicit permit to the use for everybody.
+image0 To share — it is as natural as it is human, yet it becomes less and less common practice.
+But with the Internet and new technology, humankind could leverage sharing to a new level that would bring progress and benefit for all.
+Some movements already do this: Free Software, Open Data, and many artists and photographers who publish their work with explicit permission for everyone to use.

-We are living in an information society, in theory.
-But we are just at the beginning, data is still mostly encapsulated in copyright, company or state property and not made available for everybody.
-Let’s travel to a place that doesn’t exist yet and see four random examples on how our lives could be different with public data available, all based on the technical possibilities that are available already.
+We live in an information society, in theory.
+But we are only at the beginning — data is still mostly locked up in copyright, company or state ownership and not made available to everyone.
+Let’s travel to a place that doesn’t exist yet and explore four examples of how our lives could be different with public data available, all based on technical possibilities that already exist today.

 Open cities